New York Oral, Maxillofacial, and Implant Surgery Scarsdale NY

 What about bite correction or surgery?

 If your TMJ disorder has caused problems with how your teeth fit together, you may need treatment such as bite adjustment (equilibration), orthodontics with or without jaw reconstruction surgery, or restorative dental work.
 Surgical options such as arthrocentesis (a joint rinsing procedure), arthroscopy, and open joint repair are sometimes needed but are usually reserved for those cases that have evidence of disc displacements or internal joint problems that are not responsive to conservative/nonsurgical treatments.
 Drs.
-Orentlicher and Horowitz do not consider TMJ surgery unless the jaw opening is limited or restricted, the disc is dislocated and nonreducible, the joint has severe degeneration, or the patient has evidence of internal joint problems and has undergone conservative therapies unsuccessfully.
+Orentlicher, Horowitz and Steinberg do not consider TMJ surgery unless the jaw opening is limited or restricted, the disc is dislocated and nonreducible, the joint has severe degeneration, or the patient has evidence of internal joint problems and has undergone conservative therapies unsuccessfully.